 Answer: The value chain consists of research and development, design, production or purchase, marketing, distribution, and customer service.
-Research and development refers to researching and developing new or improved products or services and the processes for producing them.
-Design involves the detailed engineering of products and services and the processes for producing them.
+Research and development refers to researching and developing new or improved products or services and the processes used to produce them.
+Design involves the detailed engineering of products and services and the processes used to produce them.
 Production or purchases refers to the resources used to produce a product or service or to purchase finished merchandise intended for resale.
 Marketing is the promotion and advertising of products or services.
-Distribution is the delivery of products or services to customers and customer service provides support for customers after the sale.
+Distribution is the delivery of products or services to customers and customer service provides support for customers after the sale of the product or service.

-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits
+Diff: 2 LO: 2-2 EOC: 52-3 AACSB: Reflective thinking Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

-- 83) Classify each of the following business costs into one of the six value chain elements. - A. cost of a commercial during a TV program - B. cost of shipping goods to customers - C. costs associated with repairing products under warranty - D. costs of developing a new product - E. cost of making a prototype of a new product - F. cost of labor for machine operator in factory
+83) Classify each of the following business costs into one of the six value chain elements.

+- A. cost of a commercial during a TV program - B. cost of shipping goods to customers - C. costs associated with repairing products under warranty - D. costs of developing a new product - E. cost of making a prototype of a new product - F. cost of labor for machine operator in factory

-Answer: A. marketing
+- A. marketing

 - B. distribution

 - C. customer service

 - D. research and development

 - E. design

-- F. production
+F. production

-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits
+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.